Isle of Wight Guru

 Other locations include St Helen’s, Steephill Cove and Freshwater Bay (the hidden bit round to the right as you face the sea, rather than the stony bit).
 See our beach map if you're lost and remember to check that it's low tide first.

 This working deer farm opened up to the public in 2019 and now offers tours on foot or by vehicle.
-It's in a pleasant spot near to Carisbrooke Castle which I've often admired on the walk past Carisbrooke Priory.
+It's in a pleasant spot near to Carisbrooke Castle that I've often admired on the walk past Carisbrooke Priory.
 Occasionally I lean on a gate on Nunnery Lane, admire the view and say things like "ahhh, this is nice" even though there's no-one else there.

 When I checked, the vehicle tour was £15 per person and the walking tour was £14 for a family of four.